Basics of MRpro and Cartesian reconstructions

 In this case, we have a Cartesian acquisition.
 This means that we only need to provide a Cartesian trajectory

-calculator (called KTrajectoryCartesian
+calculator KTrajectoryCartesian

-in MRpro) without any further parameters.
+without any further parameters.

 Now we can explore this data object.